Check out these 6 easy to diy Christmas wreaths that you can make for your front door or for displaying anywhere in your home.

 I love adorning my front door and the interior of my home with pretty Christmas wreaths!
 Every year I challenge myself to see what I can make that’s different from all the Christmases before.
 Sometimes I start from scratch and other times I start with a readymade wreath and just zhush it up a bit.

 Grapevines wreaths are a favorite of mine to use as the base for a diy wreath.
 The branches lend themselves so well to inserting the stems of picks and faux foliage between them.
-You often don’t even need wire or hot glue to hold them in place.
+You often don’t even need wire or hot glue to hold them in place, which makes them perfect for disassembling so that they can be reused.

 - The eucalyptus and berry stems are tucked in between the vines and didn’t need to be wired or glued into place.